RichieG78/MyFinancialTracker/project03/my-financial-tracker/README.md

 - Separation of concerns between backend and frontend assets

 ### 7.2 Render Deployment
-The application is deployed using **Render.com**, following the steps outlined in the assignment brief:
+The application is deployed using **Render.com** and located here: https://myfinancialtracker.onrender.com, following the steps outlined in the assignment brief:
 - GitHub repository connected to Render
 - Web service created
 - Environment configured